HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 - [High-Contrast Lighting](https://github.com/o3de/o3de/tree/development/Gems/Atom/Feature/Common/Assets/LightingPresets/HighContrast)

-- The original image (with Sun) to be used as the Skybox is: "o3de\Gems\Atom\Feature\Common\Assets\LightingPresets\HighContrast\goegap_4k_**iblglobalcm**.exr"
+- The original image (with Sun) to be used as the Skybox is: `o3de\Gems\Atom\Feature\Common\Assets\LightingPresets\HighContrast\goegap_4k_**iblglobalcm**.exr`

-- The duplicate with Sun painted out is:  "o3de\Gems\Atom\Feature\Common\Assets\LightingPresets\HighContrast\goegap_4k_**skyboxcm**.exr"
+- The duplicate with Sun painted out is:  `o3de\Gems\Atom\Feature\Common\Assets\LightingPresets\HighContrast\goegap_4k_**skyboxcm**.exr`

 Why this setup?

 1. The HDRi has a visible Sun, we are going to render that in the skybox so it's visible.
-This will be the original source goegap_4k, with the file mask suffix _skyboxcm, which will only generate skybox cubemap (not convolved, no mips)
+This will be the original source goegap_4k, with the file mask suffix `_skyboxcm`, which will only generate skybox cubemap (not convolved, no mips)

-2. The duplicate has the Sun painted out, so we can use it to generate the global lighting cubemaps, with the file mask suffix _iblglobalcm, which will generate a set of convolved diffuse and specular cubemaps (global skylight)
+2. The duplicate has the Sun painted out, so we can use it to generate the global lighting cubemaps, with the file mask suffix `_iblglobalcm`, which will generate a set of convolved diffuse and specular cubemaps (global skylight)

 ### Anatomy of Default Level (Global Lighting)